mattantonelli/usalia-bot/README.md

 1. [Create a new Discord app](https://discordapp.com/developers/applications/me)
 2. Click "Create a Bot User"
-3. Insert your client ID into the following URL: `https://discordapp.com/oauth2/authorize?client_id=INSERT_CLIENT_ID_HERE&scope=bot&permissions=76864`
+3. Insert your client ID into the following URL: `https://discordapp.com/oauth2/authorize?client_id=INSERT_CLIENT_ID_HERE&scope=bot&permissions=268512320`
 4. Follow the URL to add the bot to your server (requires the Manage Server permission)
 5. `git clone https://github.com/mattantonelli/usalia-bot`
 6. `cd usalia-bot`
 7. `bundle install`
 8. Set up the configuration file
-    * `cp .env.example .env`
+    * `cp config/config.yml.example config/config.yml`
-    * Replace the client_id and token with the ones generated for your bot user
-    * Replace the owner_id with the one for your user
+    * Updated the example values appropriately
 9. `ruby usalia.rb`

 ## Permissions

 Usalia requires the following permissions to work in a channel:

+* Manage Roles
 * Read Messages
 * Send Messages
 * Manage Messages
 * Read Message History
 * Add Reactions

+## Deployment

+Usalia is set up for [Capistrano](https://github.com/capistrano/capistrano) deployment.
+The deployment strategy is dependent on `rbenv` and `screen`.
+You can configure Usalia to deploy to your own server by updating `config/deploy.rb` and `config/deploy/production.rb` appropriately.

 ## Functions
 ### Poll